ZhuoyuanJiang/fashion-retrieval-agent/README.md

 Tests build into fresh `runs/_test_*/` directories so they don't collide with your smoke runs.

-## Real VLM baseline on a server
+### Full single-GPU run on a server

-Run the headline baseline (`speechqwen2vl` backend, 1000-query FACap dress eval slice) on a GPU box.
+**This is the deep how-to for the Launch commands in Recipes 1–3 — the actual single-GPU run that produces R@10 = 0.240 (MiniLM) / 0.533 (FashionCLIP) / 0.586 (Qwen3-Emb-8B).** Run the headline baseline (`speechqwen2vl` backend, 1000-query FACap dress eval slice) on a GPU box.
 The smoke runs above use mock/oracle captioners and run on CPU; the real VLM run needs a GPU.

-### Hardware & setup (single-GPU caption-retrieval inference)
+#### Hardware & setup (single-GPU caption-retrieval inference)

 - **NVIDIA GPU with ≥ 14 GB VRAM at bf16.** Qwen2-VL-7B occupies
   ~15 GB once image tokens are in the mix.
 Single GPU is enough.